fbpx

 The affidavit must give details as to the basis of the attack on the decision.
 If it does not, the Respondent can bring a motion to have the proceedings struck out as not disclosing a cause of action.
 The more detailed the evidence, the more chance the application will have of success.

-Relevant documents can and should be attached to the affidavit as exhibits.
+Relevant documents can and should be attached to the affidavit as exhibits, such as an application package, disclosure, or other materials that were part of the proceedings before the refusal/dismissal decision.
 More than one affidavit can be filed.
-If someone other than the applicant has relevant information concerning the matter (such as a previous representative or a family member) then additional affidavits should be filed.
+If someone other than the Applicant has relevant information concerning the matter (such as a previous representative or a family member), then additional affidavits should be filed.

 Application Record

-4. a copy of the decision of the visa officer;
+- A copy of the decision and written reasons of the visa officer;

-After the application record has been served and filed with the Court, the Respondent has 30 days in which to file their application record.
+After the Application Record has been served and filed with the Court, the Respondent has 30 days in which to file their affidavit(s), if any, and Memorandum of Argument.
 Ten days after the latter filing, the Applicant may file a Memorandum of Reply.

 Open